apache/seatunnel/docs/en/connector-v2/source/AmazonSqs.md

 The URL to read from Amazon SQS.

 ### queue [string]

-the queue name to read from Amazon SQS
+the queue name to read from Amazon SQS.

 ### region [string]